opendcs/opendcs/docs/source/dev-docs.rst

 To add new tests for the Decoding language and functions, developers need to create four files in the `./opendcs/java/opendcs/src/test/resources/decodes/db` directory:

 1. **`.assertions` file**:
-    - Purpose: Defines the expected output or results for the test.
-    - Usage: Specify the expected values for the decoded data to validate the function's correctness.
+    - Purpose: Defines the expected output for the test to validate the Decoding.
     - Example:
       .. code-block:: csv